Summer 2023 Course Offerings

 Resident students who do not reside in the vicinity of Prep are welcome to attend classes virtually with the approval of the teacher and Dr. Maginnis.

-This course covers all of the same material as the course during the school year, but at a faster and more dedicated pace.
+Latin 2 - This course covers all of the same material as the course during the school year, but at a faster and more dedicated pace.
 This class is perfect for sophomores in Latin I who find that they really enjoy the material, or freshmen who want to speed up their progress through the departmental progression.
 It should be noted that Advanced Placement Latin is the fourth year course; any student who starts Latin as a sophomore can only reach the AP level by taking a summer course.
 Like Latin I, Latin II combines the study of grammar, vocabulary, and translation.
+The summer class allows the student to pull off the proverbial band-aid of grammar and vocabulary and move more quickly into high level material.
 By focusing on five weeks of rigorous study, the student can move directly into Latin III – a translation, culture, and history based course.
-This course does not complete the Latin requirement; every student must enroll in Latin III the following school year.
+This course does not complete the Latin requirement; every student must enroll in Honors Latin III the following school year.

 Cost: $2000